AlexFalappa/Bluetooth-Battery-Meter/index.md

 ---

 If bluetooth device is not reporting battery level, it could be that it needs Bluez Experimental.
+Note: Some bluetooth devices may also require to enable Bluez kernel experimental feature.
 <br>

 ### Check if experimental feature